DiegoKrupitza/Quine/README.md

 The rationale behind building such a quine is prettry straight forward.
 You need a string which serves on the one hand as a rough outline of the sourcecode blocks and on the other hand as a reservoir for escape characters and keywords.
-When print to stdout you just copy characters or blocks form this string.
+When printing to stdout you just copy characters or blocks form this string.